 Want to know how to get enough non-dairy calcium sources in your diet?
 Look no further.
 I have compiled my Top 10 Non-Dairy Calcium Sources to help make sure your bones are nice and healthy, without the use of dairy milk.

 We all know that calcium is essential for good bone health.
-Since our kinder years, it has been drilled into us that calcium comes from cows, and I’m sure we can all recite the 3 recommended servings of dairy per day.
-The problem with this recommendations is that it doesn’t take into account the fact that dairy, alongside beef, is one of the largest contributors to greenhouse gas emissions (see Flexitarian – Sustainable Choices).
-Don’t get me wrong, I love my yogurt and kefir, and I do feel that dairy can have an important role in nutrition.
-But if you are like me, and struggle to get in your ‘three recommended serves of dairy’, then maybe its time to start looking at other non-dairy sources of calcium to ensure we are meeting the recommended targets for bone health.
+Since our kinder years, I’m sure we can all recite the 3 recommended servings of dairy per day.
+The problem with these recommendations is that it doesn’t take into account the fact that dairy, alongside beef, is one of the largest contributors to greenhouse gas emissions (see my post For The Flexitarian – The Environmental Sustainability Of Eating Meat).
+If you are like me and struggle to get in your ‘3 recommended serves of dairy’, maybe its time to start looking at some non-dairy calcium sources to help meet our targets for bone health.

 For the general adult population, we should be aiming for 1000mg of calcium per day.
-For reference sake, a glass of dairy milk has ~300mg of calcium.
-Here are my top 10 surprisingly non-dairy source of calcium.
+For reference sake, a glass of dairy milk has approximately 300mg of calcium.
+Here are my top 10 surprisingly non-dairy calcium sources:

 - Soybeans, cooked 1 cup – 175mg